Last updated on August 11th, 2017 at 03:22 pm

 “Spend a couple of hours soaking in the atmosphere, walking around the lake or reading your guidebook on one of the lakeside benches.

 Another reason to visit Kandy is its natural beauty.
 As well, its cooler climate is a welcome respite from searing temperatures around other parts of the island.
 Kandy is nestled in the hollow of a valley and is surrounded by rolling green foothills.

-You can very often see monitor lizards and turtles sunning themselves on logs over the lake.
+You can very often see monitor lizards and turtles sunning themselves on logs over the Kandy lake.

-If you are traveling with family like I was, hire a boat from Joy boat services at the south east end of the lake.
+If you are traveling with family like, hire a boat from Joy boat services at the south east end of the lake.
 A leisurely motor around the lake will keep the kids entertained and will give you a chance to photograph Kandy from a different aspect.

 From Kandy, the highlands of Nuwaraeliya (literally “city of lights”) are 2.5 hours drive up country.

 Whilst you are in the region, do also visit Horton Plains where you can sit at the edge of “Worlds End”.

 The Pinnawala Elephant Orphanage and the Knuckles Mountain Range are both approx. 1.5 hours drive from Kandy.